Make Email Work For You

 Separate your email into short sections starting with the most important information at the top then move quickly and easily from one thought to the next.
 Try not to include more than one idea per paragraph.
 Use subheadings, numbered lists or bullet points for emails with larger amounts of information.

 Using the right tone of voice makes a big difference in the way your email is perceived.
 Every word counts in a marketing email, so make sure that you give your readers the right impression of both yourself and your company.
 Write your emails with an original voice and personality that could only belong to a real person.
+There are many helpful templates for making great emails that you can use.

 Avoid using too many exclamation points or using all caps.
 That comes off as “shouting” and will turn readers off right away.
 End your email by reinforcing a sense of urgency and creating a call to action.
 Whether this is a link to your website or a sentence urging the customer to purchase, that last push will help convert more customers to sales.